 About the award

 The Stacey Levitt Memorial Award was created in memory and celebration of Stacey’s life by her family through Parachute.
-Each year beginning in February, high school students from across Canada can apply for this award: application requirements and forms are posted on this page at that time.
+Each year beginning in November, high school students from across Canada can apply for this award.

 This award encourages Canadian youth to embody Stacey’s qualities and ideals and Parachute’s overarching goals of a long life lived to the fullest, understanding the importance of risk management and injury prevention.